bacalhau-project/bacalhau/docs/getting-started/architecture.md

 As accepted bids are received by compute nodes, they will `execute` the job using the executor for that job, and the storage providers that executor has mapped in.

-For example, a job could use the `docker` executor and `ipfs` storage volumes.
-This would result in a POSIX mount of the IPFS storage into a running container.
-Alternately, a job could use the `WASM` executor and “ipfs” storage volumes.
-This would result in a WASM style `syscall` to stream the storage bytes into the WASM runtime.
-Each executor will deal with storage in a different way, so even though each job mentions `ipfs` storage volumes, they would both end up with different implementations at runtime.
+For example, a job could use the `docker` executor, `WASM` executor or a library storage volumes.
+This would result in a POSIX mount of the storage into a running container or a WASM style `syscall` to stream the storage bytes into the WASM runtime.
+Each executor will deal with storage in a different way, so even though each job mentions the storage volumes, they would both end up with different implementations at runtime.

 ![image](../../static/img/architecture/architecture-execute-job.jpeg)